Reimajo/StepmaniaVR/README.md

 # StepmaniaVR
 A Stepmania DDR Dance-Pad emulator using SteamVR with Vive Trackers.
-This program was made by KeksTheFurry and Tekki in only one day with almost zero knowledge about SteamVR and C++.
+This program was made by Tekki and me in only one day with almost zero knowledge about SteamVR and C++.

 See the software (version 0.9) in action (together with Stepmania 5):